 It was commented that the criteria may be more multidimensional than a matter of average coding efficiency – e.g., for MBAFF, ASO, and FMO of AVC, the degree of benefit of the feature would depend significantly on the application usage.

+JVET-L0696 Proposed starting point for interoperability point syntax [J. Boyce (Intel)] [late]

+TBP (if feasible)

 Picture partitioning − slicing and tiling (12)

 JVET-L0114 On slicing and tiling in VVC [Y.-K. Wang, Hendry, J. Chen, M. Sychev (Huawei), M. M. Hannuksela (Nokia)]